 Quercus michauxii, Swamp Chestnut Oak

 The Swamp Chestnut Oak is a deciduous tree that grows to be of medium to large size.
 It is a low-maintenance tree that produces acorns and chestnut type leaves.
-It needs lots of room to grow and can tolerate the wind very well.
-It produces a nice canopy which is perfect for giving plenty of shade in the hot summer months.
-The vibrant green leaves turn a rich red hue in the fall and in the spring, it produces red and yellow catkins.
+It needs lots of room to improve and can tolerate the wind very well.
+It provides a beautiful canopy which is perfect for giving plenty of shade in the hot summer months.
+The vibrant green leaves turn a vibrant red hue in the fall and the spring; it produces red and yellow catkins.
 Mature trees even produce deliciously edible acorns.
-Birds and smaller animals love to make their home among the protection of the large branches.
-The dried leaves also make a very good quality of mulch.
+Birds and smaller animals love to make their home for the protection of the large branches.
+The dried leaves also make an outstanding quality of mulch.

 Swamp Chestnut Oak is Popular for its Height

 The Swamp Chestnut Oak Tree is a species of oak that produces large acorns, which are much loved by wildlife and livestock.
 The wood of the tree can be thinly sliced and is excellent for making baskets.
-The leaves are simple and broad, going from dark green to brown and yellow in fall.
+The leaves are broad and straightforward, going from dark green to brown and yellow in fall.
 The bark is pale gray and scaly, offering a unique texture to the landscape.
-Mature trees are large, with spreading branches, and make excellent shade trees.
+Mature trees are large, with spreading branches and make excellent shade trees.

 The Swamp Chestnut Oak Tree grows to an impressive height

-This impressive stature has made it very popular as a tree to line long country drives, or to plant in public parks.
+This impressive statue has made it very popular as a tree to line long country drives or to plant in public parks.
 They may also be grown next to a street to add elegance.
 These stately trees are a multi-faceted addition to all landscapes.